Costain Group (LON:COST) Stock Rating Reaffirmed by Peel Hunt

-Peel Hunt restated their buy rating on shares of Costain Group (LON:COST) in a research report sent to investors on Friday morning, ThisIsMoney.Co.Uk reports.
+Costain Group (LON:COST)‘s stock had its “buy” rating restated by research analysts at Peel Hunt in a research report issued on Monday, ThisIsMoney.Co.Uk reports.

-Separately, Liberum Capital reaffirmed a buy rating on shares of Costain Group in a report on Friday, June 5th.
+Separately, Liberum Capital reissued a “buy” rating on shares of Costain Group in a research report on Friday, June 19th.

 Costain Group PLC provides engineering solutions for various energy, water, and transportation infrastructures in the United Kingdom, Spain, and internationally.
 It operates in two segments, Infrastructure and Natural Resources.
 The Infrastructure division operates in the highways, rail, and nuclear markets.